BrowserStack valued at $4 billion in $200 million BOND-led funding – TechCrunch

 “Our mission has always been to help engineers build amazing products for their customers.
 Whenever they are developing an app or a website they have to ensure that it works across the fragmented ecosystem,” said Aggarwal, referring to various kinds of mobile devices, tablets, TVs, wearables and other platforms.
 “We are ensuring that engineers don’t have to worry about building their own in-house labs for devices.”

 Google is not a hypothetical example.
-The Android-maker along with giants including Amazon, Microsoft, Twitter, Tesco, Ikea, Spotify, Expedia, and Trivago are among over 50,000 customers of BrowserStack.
+The Android-maker along with giants including Amazon, Microsoft, Twitter, Tesco, Ikea, Spotify, Expedia and Trivago are among over 50,000 customers of BrowserStack.
 Over 60% of BrowserStack’s customers today are in the U.S.

-“As software continues to rewire everything, the bar on speed and quality continues to rise, and testing software across the expanding number of browsers and devices is a huge and expensive challenge for development teams to manage on their own,” said Jay Simons, General Partner at BOND, in a statement.
+“As software continues to rewire everything, the bar on speed and quality continues to rise, and testing software across the expanding number of browsers and devices is a huge and expensive challenge for development teams to manage on their own,” said Jay Simons, general partner at BOND, in a statement.

 “BrowserStack makes this simple and cost-effective, giving developers instant access to the widest range of browser and device configurations to test their applications.
 This product is an absolute boon for today’s web and app developers.”

 It wasn’t until early 2018 when BrowserStack, which bootstrapped its way to profitability, first raised capital from an investor.
-Aggarwal said the founding team’s previous failed ventures made them more disciplined about money and it wasn’t until BrowserStack had assumed the market leading position and began scaling to new markets that it started to explore outside capital.
+Aggarwal said the founding team’s previous failed ventures made them more disciplined about money and it wasn’t until BrowserStack had assumed the market-leading position and began scaling to new markets that it started to explore outside capital.

 Aggarwal said BrowserStack wants to become the testing infrastructure of the internet and the new funds will help achieve that.
 “Every pull request that is getting raise, we want to become the infrastructure where it is getting tested,” he said.
 The startup, which recently acquired visual testing and review platform Percy, is open to more acquisition and acquihire opportunities.